Team bonding… really? Isn’t that just a waste of time? You can hear your team cry, “Just let us get to work!”

 Admit it.
 When you have a day off, you promise yourself you’ll be productive, but all you end up doing is watching daytime TV.
 It’s okay.
 That stuff is addictive and fun.
 Hey, maybe you could bring some of that wholesome entertainment into work.

 Think about it, why not break the office into two teams and have them compete like on Family Feud?
-If you’re really ambitious, you can prepare by surveying the office with a series of silly questions, collect the responses and see which team comes up with most correct answers.
+If you’re really ambitious, you can prepare by surveying the office with a series of silly questions, collect the responses and see which team comes up with the most correct answers.

 2. Mad Libs

 Everyone loves Mad Libs.
 You know, those dull stories with select nouns, adverbs and adjectives removed.
-Ask the team to fill in the blanks and then read the story afterwards.
+Ask the team to fill in the blanks and then read the story afterward.
 It’s never short of absurd and often very funny.
 Nothing brings people together faster than laughter.

-3. Go Team!
+3. Go, Team!

-There are lots of team building activities that use competition and teamwork to accelerate the bonding process.
+There are lots of team-building activities that use competition and teamwork to accelerate the bonding process.
 Start a touch-football league or go bowling.
 Get smaller teams together and have them build and race go-carts.
 Create an expedition to climb K2.
 It doesn’t matter, let the team members choose the sport or activity they like.
 Who knows, they might even continue doing it after their work is done.

 4. Rap Battle

 Have them form a circle, and turn on a background beat on YouTube, or better yet have a talented team member beatbox.
 Then, each person in the circle comes up with a line for a rap song.
 The next person in the circle has to come up with another line that rhymes with the one before it.
 If you can’t think of a line, you’re out.
-Eventually you’ll be left with two rappers.
+Eventually, you’ll be left with two rappers.
 One will be crowned champ, the other doused in mom’s spaghetti.